 Komboigo on Sunday joined Diabre in claiming the vote had been marred by fraud.
 Both vowed to challenge the results by filing a formal complaint on Monday.
 They have not provided evidence for their claims.

 Analysts expect a tight race that could go to a second round if no candidate wins more than 50% of the vote.

-(Reporting by Edward McAllister Editing by Bate Felix, Kevin Liffey and David Goodman)
+(Writing by Edward McAllister and Alessandra Prentice Editing by Bate Felix, Kevin Liffey, David Goodman and Frances Kerry)